Yastrzemski, Giants win 3-2 over Padres; Tatis injured - WHIZ News

 Morejon allowed two runs and five hits in four innings.

-The 22-year-old Tatis left a game late in spring training with left shoulder discomfort but was back two days later.
-Tingler said then that Tatis had been dealing with left shoulder discomfort since his minor league days.
-Tatis later said he’d had it since rookie ball.

-Tatis has struggled in the first five games, hitting just .167 and committing five errors, although he hit a 465-foot home run Sunday in a loss to Arizona.
+Tatis has struggled through the first five games, hitting just .167 and committing five errors, although he hit a 465-foot home run Sunday in a loss to Arizona.

 UP NEXT